Medicaid and Medicare Assisted Living Coverage

 Covered home health services include1:

-Only people with Medicare Part A or Part B who are homebound, under the care of a doctor who’s overseeing your plan of care, and who need one of the services outlined above are eligible for assisted living coverage.
+Only those with Medicare Part A or Part B who are homebound, under the care of a doctor who’s overseeing your plan of care, and who need one of the services outlined above are eligible for assisted living coverage.
 Visit Medicare’s website for more eligibility criteria.

 FYI: